qompassai/PathFinders/OnBoarding/level 6/README.md

 3.5 Decrypt a Message

-If Bob sends you an encrypted message encrypted_message.asc, decrypt it:
+To check on our tools, decrypt the encrypted message encrypted_message.asc, decrypt it:

 ```
+gpg --decrypt message.txt
-gpg --decrypt encrypted_message.asc
+gpg --decrypt message.txt.asc

 ```

 ---